OpenDataLiteracy/WSL-AMF/blog-posts/current-draft.md

 After years of successful application in hundreds of city, state, and international portals, the open government data movement now faces the problem of nearly drowning in oceans of [poor-quality data and metadata](https://blog.okfn.org/2017/05/31/open-data-quality-the-next-shift-in-open-data/).
 The open data goals of setting [appropriately ambitious timelines](https://opendatapolicyhub.sunlightfoundation.com/guidelines/27-timelines/) and meeting an '[open by default](https://www.gov.uk/government/publications/open-data-charter/g8-open-data-charter-and-technical-annex)' paradigm could be the reasons behind this.
 A clear and broadly applicable policy on the criteria for removing a dataset, as well as a system to track removals has yet to emerge.
 While this is not surprising considering one of the [10 Principles of Open Data](https://sunlightfoundation.com/policy/documents/ten-open-data-principles/) is that data should be published with permanence in mind, removing datasets is an essential activity for a portal with a variety of publishers.
 Weeding out low-quality datasets not only strengthens the reputation of quality for any data repository, but it can also make it easier for users of any type to find data that is current and relevant to their needs.
 However, in removing datasets, curators run the risk of cutting off sources of information that users may have grown accustomed to using in the past, and there is also a concern that removing data from an open government portal could be seen as a step away from transparency, no matter how rational the decision to remove it.

-Here is a use case: A very small dataset of proposed coal export terminals uploaded six years ago with low quality metadata might seem like an easy candidate for removal.
-However, that old dataset populates various maps in a rarely used but important online government document.
-Removing the dataset would break links in that document and could also be seen as an effort to obscure information. **Include screenshot of dataset**
+Here is a use case: A very small dataset of jobs and expenditure totals uploaded five years ago with low quality metadata might seem like an obvious candidate for removal.
+However, that old dataset populates some figures in a rarely used but important online government document.
+Removing the dataset would break links in that document and could also be seen as an effort to obscure information.
+A curator planning to remove this dataset needs a transparent and reversible process.**Include screenshot of dataset**

 There has been very little focus on this topic in research or literature.
-In looking for examples we could use for Washington State, [New York City](https://opendata.cityofnewyork.us/wp-content/uploads/2018/02/Open-Data-Removals-Process-and-Guidelines.pdf) may have one of the clearest, and only publicly viewable, policies available.
+[New York City](https://opendata.cityofnewyork.us/wp-content/uploads/2018/02/Open-Data-Removals-Process-and-Guidelines.pdf) may have one of the clearest, and only publicly viewable, policies available.
 Their process works like this:

 1. Data is identified for removal either by the dataset owner or portal curators.
 Candidates include data that do not meet the definition of data or are not updated and not analytically useful.
 2. After confirmatory discussion with the dataset owner, the dataset is unpublished for three months and then deleted from the portal.
 3. A small portion of that dataset’s metadata and the reason for removal is added to a [dataset available on the portal](https://data.cityofnewyork.us/dataset/Dataset-Removals/tm5c-buy3).
 4. The dataset may be archived or completely deleted.

 This is a thorough solution, but it requires quite a bit of human labor and only works when a portal is curated by a central department.
-Additionally, depending on the deletion process, deleted data may never be recoverable if it is ever needed again.
+Additionally, depending on the deletion process, deleted datasets may never be recoverable if they are ever needed again.

 An ideal solution for a more decentralized portal would be an automated system that updates the metadata with a reason for deletion and compresses and archives each dataset upon deletion by the dataset owner.
-The results page for any search on the portal could prompt users to rerun their search and include records of deleted datasets, if their search did not provide expected results.
+The results page for any search on the portal could prompt users to rerun their search and include records of deleted datasets if their original search did not provide expected results.

 Socrata and CKAN, two popular open government data portal platforms, both allow the deletion and recovery of datasets but neither provides a user-friendly tracking process.
 Until an automated, user-focused solution appears, what can a portal steward do to maintain transparency and access while effectively removing or archiving datasets?